Colorado Congressman Jason Crow Recalls Attack On U.S. Capitol One Year Later: 'Get Out Alive'

 AURORA, Colo.
 (CBS4)– It was one year ago when the assault on the U.S. Capitol took place.
 Colorado Congressman Jason Crow of Aurora is also a former Army Ranger who served in Iraq and Afghanistan.

 Crow recalled the events of Jan.
-6, 2021 which took place after then-President Donald Trump told a Washington rally, “Our country has had enough and we will not take it anymore, that’s what this is all about.”
+6, 2021 which took place after former President Donald Trump told a Washington rally, “Our country has had enough and we will not take it anymore, that’s what this is all about.”

 The crowd cheered then marched to where the election was being finalized by the U.S. Senate.

-Protesters climbed walls and battled with police, then poured into capitol building with congress busy inside.
+Protesters climbed walls and battled with police, then poured into the Capitol with Congress busy inside.

 Crow recalled, “We locked the doors, properly barricaded them and sat there as the mob tried to break down the barricades to make it to us and kill and capture members of Congress.”